MdTamimAhamed/MdTamimAhamed/README.md

 ### Hey, I'm Tamim!👋

-I'm a CS undergraduate and a passionate Full-stack (MERN) developer with a strong foundation in building dynamic and scalable web applications using MongoDB/PostgreSQL, Express.js, React, Typescript, Tailwindcss, and Node.js.
+A Software Engineer at Intelsense with hands-on experience in building full-stack web applications using React and Next.js, supported by backend services in Node.js or FastAPI and PostgreSQL/MongoDB.
+Currently expanding into mobile development with Kotlin, Jetpack Compose, and Spring Boot.

 #